 Two school/park sites are proposed within the Plan Area as part of the required Municipal Reserve dedication.
-A school/park site of 3.894.18 hectares-± is proposed north of McKenney Avenue.
-Two collector neighbourhood roadways are adjacent to the school site with a proposed pedestrian linkage on the south-east corner.
-The proposed low density residentialstreet-front townhouses may have private rear access to reduce the number of driveways; thus, minimize pedestrian and vehicle conflict that occurs at a school site.
+A school/park site of 3.89 hectares± is proposed north of McKenney Avenue.
+Two neighbourhood roadways are adjacent to the school site with a proposed pedestrian linkage on the south-east corner.
+The proposed low density residential may have private rear access to reduce the number of driveways; thus, minimize pedestrian and vehicle conflict that occurs at a school site.
 At the time of subdivision approval and the development permit, traffic calming mitigation measures on the neighbourhood roadways adjacent to the school sites shall be considered.

 A second school/park site of 3.8 hectares± is proposed east of the Neighbourhood Activity Center.
 This school/park site will have frontage onto both Riverside Drive and Rankin Drive.
-Low density residential developments will back onto the this site.
+Low density residential developments will back onto this site.